by John Ellis

-However, the answer “I don’t know” should be an oft-used tool in the Christian’s apologetics tool bag.
+However, the answer “I don’t know” is a valuable tool in the Christian’s apologetics tool bag.
 As already stated, though, many faithful Christians are afraid of the phrase “I don’t know.”
 For them, Christianity has the answers.

 Christianity has answers, yes.
 And, please, count me among those who explicitly reject the push for doubt from the likes of Peter Enns, Rachel Held Evans, and Shane Claiborne.
 The confession that the Bible is “the only rule for faith and practice” is part and parcel with the doctrine of the sufficiency of Scripture.
 The Bible plainly reveals who God is and how sinful humans can be reconciled back to Him.
 It also provides a clear picture of what it looks like for a person to faithfully pursue holiness for the glory of God.
 There is much that we can be certain about because the Bible provides the answers in no uncertain terms.
 There is no sin in certainty over matters that the Bible teaches with full epistemic claims of certainty.

 Yet, if the Bible is true, then it stands to reason that there are things that we not only do not know but cannot know.